roosemberth/karuiwm/README.md

 development state.

-Feature requests are welcome too, as long as they do not require me to add a thousand lines of code or change the programming language).
+Feature requests are welcome too, as long as they do not require me to add a thousand lines of code or change the programming language.

 In the unlikely case there is any need for support, visit
 <code>irc.freenode.net#stwm</code>.